DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 reminders (and indeed the words ‘para que’ are already fading).
-But the words do persist: digitized and preserved in the 15M Archive, these vulnerable materials are now available in digital form as the cover picture for the minutes of the physical archive commission assemblies.
+But the words do persist: digitized and preserved in the 15M Archive, these vulnerable materials are now available in digital form as the cover picture for the minutes of the physical meetings of the archive commission.

 Together with the minutes of their many meetings, the sticky note with its memorializing message reflects the labour and ambitions of the 15M